-This standard is about enabling learners to become autonomous and reflective practitioners, as a key part of meeting our standards for registration.
+This standard is about helping learners to become autonomous (independent) and reflective practitioners, as a key part of meeting our standards for registration.

-Specifically, the ability to practise as an autonomous professional and to reflect on and review practice are requirements set out in standards 4 and 11 of the standards of proficiency (common across all professions).
+The ability to practise as an autonomous professional and to reflect on and review practice are requirements set out in standards 4 and 11 of the SOPs (and apply to all professions).